Why are Indigenous communities seeing so few cases of COVID-19?

 British Columbia is a case in point – the province reported just 90 cases of COVID-19 among First Nations people in the first six months of 2020.
 Health officials attributed these low numbers to the “extraordinary” public health measures taken by Indigenous communities.

-According to Dr. Nel Weiman, acting deputy chief medical officer for the First Nations Health Authority, the memory of past epidemics in which entire villages were nearly wiped out made people especially cautious about COVID-19.
-“Communities recognized the need to really take this seriously and install their own versions of public health measures,” says Weiman.
+According to Dr. Nel Wieman, acting deputy chief medical officer for the First Nations Health Authority, the memory of past epidemics in which entire villages were nearly wiped out made people especially cautious about COVID-19.
+“Communities recognized the need to really take this seriously and install their own versions of public health measures,” says Wieman.

 The First Nations Health Authority also put out special public health messages specifically recognizing Indigenous strengths and the sacrifices made by communities during the lockdown.
 Many have put on hold or modified ceremonies, funerals, and rites of passage.